camp0/aiengine/README.md

 AIEngine helps network/security profesionals to identify traffic and develop signatures for use them on NIDS, Firewalls, Traffic classifiers and so on.
+The application is supported on Linux and FreeBSD operating systems.

 Using AIEngine
 ---------------